Marketing Insights

 The next thing to consider with the requirement to optimise your images is where are you in your journey with your website.
 The choice of option could change depending on if your about to build, just maintaining or just looking to see how you can make your currently slow site faster.

-We’re going to look at optimising images locally, leaving it up to a system like SquareSpace or using one of three plugins to optmize your images.
-Your goal here should be to get your images into the webp format at a size that performs well and still looks amazing.
+We’re going to look at optimising images locally, leaving it up to a system like SquareSpace or using one of three plugins to optimise your images.
+The goal here should be to get your images into the WEBP format at a size that performs well and still looks amazing.
 For this reason in the article I focus on lossless conversion or using the highest quality.

 Local options to optimise: